… or printing t3h stuff, ha!

 RetroKomp Star Award – Quartet

-Above experiment was nearly just in time with a request that came to me.
-Sachy (Main RetroKomp party organizer) asked me an Johny/Lamers to 3D Print a RetroKomp Star Award - a major prize to honor deep involvement in the demoscene, retro computing etc. etc.
+The above experiment was nearly just in time with a request that came to me.
+Sachy/Lamers (Main RetroKomp party organizer) asked me and Johny/Lamers to 3D Print a RetroKomp Star Award – a major prize to honor deep involvement in the demoscene, retro computing, etc., etc.

 Johny made a 3D model that was IMO great.

-He'd created a model that combined two parts.
-Bottom one that formed a base and a second with QUARTET logo.
-However, Sachy raised a bar and asked if I could print it in two colors - preferably C64 logo colors - blue and red.
+He’d created a model that combined two parts.
+The bottom one formed a base and a second with the QUARTET logo.
+However, Sachy raised a bar and asked if I could print it in two colors – preferably C64 logo colors – blue and red.

 Here is how it looked.

-Quartet guys didn't realize they will get the prize till the very end which was kinda cool ;)
+The quartet guys didn’t realize they will get the prize till the very end which was kinda cool 😉

 SillyVenture 2k14 – Statue for Grey

-Me and my demoscene friends, we had a small drinking session at my place.
-During this drinking session, we've come up with an idea to honor Grey/MSB (SillyVneture party organizer) with custom 3D printed statue.
+We had a small drinking session with demoscene friends at my place.
+During that drinking session, we came up with an idea to honor Grey/MSB (SillyVneture party organizer) with a custom 3D-printed statue.

 A third part – an ATARI logo and a fourth part – a figure of Atlas holding an ATARI logo.

-Obviously, Atlas figure was the hardest part to print.
+Obviously, Atlas’s figure was the hardest part to print.

-After few failed prints, I've finally got what I wanted.
+After a few failed prints, I finally got what I wanted.

 Post-processing of this figure took a while.
 It had to be carefully sanded and treated with acetone vapor several times.

-And here how it looked after assembly with base filled with resin(to make it feel heavy).
+And here is how it looked after assembly with the base filled with resin(to make it feel heavy).

-A photo of a statue short after giving it to Grey on a SillyVenture 2014 party.
+A photo of a statue short after giving it to Grey at a SillyVenture 2014 party.

-Hopefully, he liked our idea and a prize itself ;)
+Hopefully, he liked our idea and the prize itself 😉

-I've found a nice model of a horse on a thingiverse.com.
+I’ve found a nice model of a horse on thingiverse.com.

-Since my wife is a horse fan I've figured I could make a nice 3D printed horse as a birthday gift so I could get away with boring gift searching :D
+Since my wife is a horse fan I’ve figured I could make a nice 3D printed horse as a birthday gift so I could get away with boring gift searching 😀

 I wanted to print (ABS) a model horizontally in two parts and join ’em afterward with acetone.